Macedonia naming dispute: Reaction by Greek politicians/diplomats

 The English edition of the Greek newspaper Kathimerini reported that Greek diplomats privately welcomed the proposals.
 Greek Foreign Minister Dora Bakoyannis, however, did not make a comment on the newest set of proposals.
 It was also said that Athens would not state its position before Skopje.
 In the meantime, all major opposition parties expressed serious concerns about the proposal since it crossed the "red line" that Greece had set on a single name to be used erga omnes.

 Before either Athens or Skopje had officially responded to the proposal, the Athenian daily Ethnos published an alleged secret diplomatic correspondence of the U.S. Department of State.
 The leaked document, originally tagged as classified until 2018, was said to detail a behind-the-scenes deal between Washington and Skopje on the main provisions of the Nimetz proposal as early as July.
 According to the newspaper, the latest UN-sponsored set of ideas were secretly sketched to please Skopje by the U.S. Secretary of State Condoleezza Rice three months earlier.
 The report sparked outrage in Greece, with opposition parties accusing the government of tolerating "US interference" in the UN mediation process and calling for Greece's withdrawal from the negotiations.
 Skopje "strongly and categorically" denied all claims of the existence of a secret deal with Washington.

 Reaction by Bulgarian politicians/diplomats

 Bulgarian Prime Minister Boyko Borisov, stated in June 2012 that names like "Northern Macedonia" would be completely unacceptable, since this geographical term would include Bulgarian territories, and more specifically the region of Blagoevgrad, giving rise to irredentist territorial claims by nationalist ethnic Macedonians against Bulgaria.

 The International Court of Justice

-In November 2008, Skopje instituted proceedings against Athens in front of the UN's International Court of Justice for what it described as "a flagrant violation of [Greece's] obligations under Article 11 of the Interim Accord signed by the Parties on 13 September 1995".
+In November 2008, Republic of Macedonia instituted proceedings against the Hellenic Republic in front of the UN's International Court of Justice for what it described as "a flagrant violation of [Greece's] obligations under Article 11 of the Interim Accord signed by the Parties on 13 September 1995".
 The alleged violation was referring to the blockade by Athens to Macedonia's bid for NATO membership.

 Following the submissions of memorials and counter-memorials, and the public hearings, the legal positions of the parties were as follows: